 regional organizations; Camp Pendleton; public-private partnerships

-EDE PUBLIC WORKSHOP: A public workshop focused on the EDE is scheduled for the evening of November 29, 2017 from 5:30 PM to 7:30 PM in the City Council Chambers at City Hall (300 North Coast Highway).
-The purpose of the workshop is to introduce the draft EDE and gather stakeholder input on the proposed themes, goals, and policies.
-Participants will also be encouraged to share their ideas for implementing EDE policies.
-The workshop will include a one-hour open house with staffed stations dedicated to specific components of the EDE, followed by a whole-group presentation and question-and-answer session.
-The draft EDE will be posted to this webpage at least a week in advance of the workshop.
-Please join us on December 5th.
-If you cannot attend the workshop, please contact us via phone or email with your questions and comments.
+EDE PUBLIC WORKSHOP: A public workshop focused on the EDE was held on the evening of November 29, 2017 from 5:30 PM to 7:30 PM in the City Council Chambers at City Hall (300 North Coast Highway).
+The purpose of the workshop was to introduce the draft EDE and gather stakeholder input on the proposed themes, goals, and policies.
+Participants were also encouraged to share their ideas for implementing EDE policies.
+The workshop included a one-hour open house with staffed stations dedicated to specific components of the EDE, followed by a whole-group presentation and question-and-answer session.

 EIR SCOPING MEETING: The GPU team initiated the environmental review process for this project, which will culminate in an Environmental Impact Report (EIR).
 In accordance with the California Environmental Quality Act (CEQA), a Notice of Preparation (NOP) was issued on May 31, announcing a 30-day period which public agencies and members of the public can provide comment on what they believe ought to be studied in the EIR.
 During this comment period, which ended June 30, interested parties were requested to email written comments to Principal Planner Russ Cunningham at firstname.lastname@example.org.
 Stakeholders were invited to attend the EIR scoping meeting, which was held at the El Corazon Senior Center (3302 Senior Center Dr.) on Wednesday, June 7, at 6:00 pm.
 The Onward Oceanside team provided a brief description of the EDE and E-CAP and fielded questions and comments regarding potential environmental impacts of EDE/E-CAP policies and related actions.